etxbct/mqttTamBox/README.md

 TAM Box is used:

-	on sending side   : allocated a track between two stations and request to send a train. on receiving side : accept/reject incomming request.
+	on sending side: allocated a track between two stations and request to send a train. on receiving side: accept/reject incomming request.

 The TAM Box has in total four exits, A-D.
 The left side has A and C and the right side has B and D.